 Usually for oligochaetes fertilization is internal and relatively few large eggs are shed directly into a cocoon that is secreted by the worm (Giere & Pfannkuche, 1982).
 Asexual reproduction is possible in some species by spontaneous fission (Giere & Pfannkuche, 1982).
-The naid oligochaete Panais litoralis can produce asexually producing clones, the rapid rate of increase (18 times population abundance in 3 months, Gillett et al., 2007) allows this species (which is sensitive to high temperatures, hypoxia and is exposed to predation due to shallow burial) to repopulate rapidly when conditions are favourable.
+The naid oligochaete Paranais literalis can produce asexually producing clones.
+The rapid rate of increase (18 times population abundance in 3 months, Gillett et al., 2007) allows this species (which is sensitive to high temperatures, hypoxia and is exposed to predation due to shallow burial) to repopulate rapidly when conditions are favourable.
 However, few Tubificidae and Enchytraeidae produce asexually (Giere & Pfannkuche, 1982).
 Tubificid populations tend to be large and to be constant throughout the year, although some studies have noticed seasonal variations (Giere & Pfannkuche, 1982).
-Many species, including Tubificoides benedii and Baltidrilus costata have a two-year reproductive cycle and only part of the population reproduces each season (Giere & Pfannkuche, 1982).
-Populations of Tubificoides benedii in the Fourth estuary have not demonstrated clear seasonality in recruitment (Bagheri & McLusky, 1982), although mature Tubificoides benedii (as Peloscolex benedeni) in the Thames Estuary were reported to occur in December with a maximum in late February (Hunter & Arthur, 1978), breeding worms increased from April and maximum cocoon deposition was observed in July (Hunter & Arthur, 1978).
-Bolam and Whomersley (2003) observed faunal recolonization of fine sediments placed on saltmarsh as a beneficial use and disposal of fine grained dredged sediments.
-They found that tubificid oligochaetes began colonizing sediments from the first week following a beneficial use scheme involving the placement of fine-grained dredged material on a salt marsh in southeast England.
-The abundance of Tubificoides benedii recovered slowly in the recharge stations and required 18 months to match reference sites and those in the recharge stations prior to placement of sediments.
+Many species, including Tubificoides benedii and Baltidrilus costata, have a two-year reproductive cycle and only part of the population reproduces each season (Giere & Pfannkuche, 1982).
+Populations of Tubificoides benedii in the Forth estuary have not demonstrated clear seasonality in recruitment (Bagheri & McLusky, 1982), although mature Tubificoides benedii (as Peloscolex benedeni) in the Thames Estuary were reported to occur in December with a maximum in late February (Hunter & Arthur, 1978), breeding worms increased from April and maximum cocoon deposition was observed in July (Hunter & Arthur, 1978).
+Bolam & Whomersley (2003) observed faunal recolonization of fine sediments placed on saltmarsh as a beneficial use and disposal of finegrained dredged sediments.
+They found that tubificid oligochaetes began colonizing sediments from the first week following a 'beneficial use' scheme involving the placement of fine-grained dredged material on a salt marsh in south-east England.
+The abundance of Tubificoides benedii recovered slowly in the recharge stations and required 18 months to match reference sites and those in the recharge stations before placement of sediments.
 The results indicate that some post-juvenile immigration is possible and that an in-situ recovery of abundance is likely to require more than 1 year.
-Rapid recolonization has also been observed in the tubificid oligochaete Baltidrilus costata (Tubifex costatus) appeared in upper sediment layers in experimentally defaunated patches (4m2) after 3 weeks (Gamenick et al., 1996).
+Rapid recolonization has also been observed in the tubificid oligochaete Baltidrilus costata (Tubifex costatus) that appeared in upper sediment layers in experimentally defaunated patches (4m) after 3 weeks (Gamenick et al., 1996).

 Resilience assessment.
-Resilience is assessed as 'High' (within 2 years), where resistance is 'High', 'Medium' or 'Low' based on Bolam et al. (2004) and Bolam & Whomersley, (2003).
-Resilience is assessed as 'Medium' (2-10 years) where, resistance is 'None' and habitat recovery may also be required.
+Resilience is assessed as 'High' (within 2 years), where resistance is 'High', 'Medium' or 'Low' based on Bolam et al. (2004) and Bolam & Whomersley (2003).
+Resilience is assessed as 'Medium' (2-10 years) where resistance is 'None' and habitat recovery may also be required.
+An exception is made for permanent or ongoing (long-term) pressures where recovery is not possible as the pressure is irreversible, in which case resilience is assessed as 'Very low' by default.